 “We are tremendously excited about developing the first authentic UFO Hotel in the world, not just in America,” Ramallo says.
 “There are tens of millions of Sci-Fi and UFO fans in the world who have been dreaming of a venue just like this.
 They will finally have it.”

-The UFO Hotel, which is in pre-construction development, will have an alien-themed lobby, spa, nightclub and other attractions, such as Sci-Fi fanatics and guests getting married in alien costumes — on their favorite planet.
+The UFO Hotel, which is in pre-construction development, will have an alien-themed lobby, spa, nightclub, casinos to spin money if you want to break the monotony of using winaday casino no deposit bonus, and other attractions, such as Sci-Fi fanatics and guests getting married in alien costumes — on their favorite planet.

 “It will be out of this world,” Ramallo says with a laugh.
 “When you enter the hotel, you will feel as if you’ve been transported to an actual spaceship.”